SALE NOW ON AND FREE UK DELIVERY ON ORDERS OVER £200

 That’s not the brand’s only corduroy offering this season.
 There’s also a pretty, botanical print zip-front dress (£365) and a pale pink fitted waistcoat tailored by Lardini, an Italian family business that also works for labels such as Burberry (£325).
 Why is Press such a corduroy fiend?
 “For me it’s a casual version of velvet.
 It’s daywear.
 It’s useful and relevant, and you can wear it ten months a year.
 I also love that it has a British heritage feel with a 1970s vibe.”
 Groovy, baby.
 She insists on using so-called baby wale cord — with approximately 20 wales, or ridges, per inch.
 “I would never design with jumbo cord.
 The clue is in the name,” she says, laughing.

 Similarly tunnel-visioned — or, perhaps, wale-visioned — this season is Reiss.
 And it has pushed the envelope further, reinventing the 2020 ubiquity that is track pants in a cream needlecord (£180, reiss.com).
 Why?
 “Because you don’t expect cord in a luxe leisurewear guise,” Una Joyce, the womenswear director, says.
 And it’s that unexpectedness that looks contemporary.
 “The key is the super-fine needlecord we use, which offers drape and movement.
 A chunkier cord would be hard to make feminine and sexy.”
 Also covetable: the baby blue pleat-front trousers (£165), and a silver — yes, silver — blazer, coming at the end of next month.
 Kings-cords indeed."

 Comments will be approved before showing up.

 August 26, 2020

-Throughout this difficult time, the safety of our lovely customers & employees is our highest priority.
-We are closely monitoring updates and taking the utmost care while we are operating as online only, until April 12th 2021.
+The safety of our lovely customers & employees remains our highest priority.
+We are continuing operating with the utmost care having been open again since April 12th 2021.